-8.4.1 Standalone Power Systems (SAPS)
+8.4.1 STANDALONE POWER SYSTEMS (SAPS)

 Essential Energy's SAPS program is targeted at addressing a cost to service constraint for the fringe of grid, high cost to serve or low resilient areas of the distribution network.
 The cost to serve constraint is not an electrical limitation of the network, rather an economic constraint where alternative solutions such as SAPS are cheaper than a traditional network supply.
 As such all potential SAPS locations will be for single distribution substation sites which generally supply a single customer.
 Modelling has showed these locations are only viable on low consumption connections with demand generally less than 15 kVA.
-The transition of fringe of grid connections to a SAPS will not address any system limitations such as peak demand.
+The transition of fringe of grid connections to a SAPS is unlikely to address any system limitations such as peak demand.

 With the NSW Government adopting the AEMC National SAPS framework, Essential Energy is now implementing SAPS investments as a product to address high cost to serve connections.
-Two trial SAPS are currently being converted to permanent installations and another two new SAPS investments are underway.
-All four projects are for single customer sites, with demand less than 15kW each.
+Two SAPS have been installed and another 27 SAPS investments are underway.

 Essential Energy's SAPS will be deployed in compliance with the Ringfencing Guideline Version 3 released in November 2021, as such Essential Energy will provide the generation services as the SAPS resource provider under the category 1 classification.
-Essential Energy are the first DNSP to apply to AEMO for SAPS registration in November 2023.
-However, until the registration process is approved, the first deployments of SAPS will maintain their existing retail arrangements, and generation services will be provided free of charge from Essential Energy
+Essential Energy were the first DNSP to apply to AEMO for SAPS registration in November 2023.

 Essential Energy's SAPS Customer Engagement Strategy defines that SAPS will only be deployed at sites where customers provide their explicit informed consent, as such the scale of SAPS investments will be subject to customer engagement processes.
 Our desire is to develop a customer engagement platform to educate and inform customers of the benefits of this transition to improve resilience, reliability and reduce costs for our customers.
-Preliminary forecasts are for up to 20 sites to be deployed over the next 18-24 months leading into the next regulatory period.

 Modelling completed across the Essential Energy network has confirmed more than 1400 locations are economically viable to transition to a DNSP led SAPS.
-Forecast expenditure has been included in the draft regulatory submission for the delivery of 400 SAPS across the FY24-29 period.
-The SAPS program will increase deployments year on year for a staged increase, commencing with customer engagement in January 2023 with 40 customers.
-A target of 50% customer acceptance is expected to enable 20 SAPS to be installed in FY24.
+Forecast expenditure has been included in the regulatory proposal for the delivery of 400 SAPS across the FY24-29 period.
+Essential Energy will continue to refine the modelling and strategy, and the SAPS program will increase deployments year on year.
+As these are installed, Essential Energy will remove unused poles and wires to reduce network-initiated bushfire risk and maintenance costs.